Are GLP-1s the Only Solution to Food Noise?

 You don’t necessarily need medication to quiet constant food thoughts.
 While GLP-1s reduce appetite and subsequent thoughts around food, there are sustainable, empowering and effective ways to reduce food noise without altering your biology.

 Let me be clear: I'm not against taking medications to support health and personal goals.
-However, the weight regain after finishing medication is at a very high percentage.
-So, if the effects of medication are going to last, it's worth checking that the basics are covered!
+And biology is often stringer than psychology However, the weight regain after finishing medication is at a very high percentage - and many of us understand that our eating patterns can absolutely be lifestyle or thought-led.

-• At the same time, learning to tolerate discomfort is key.
 Food noise often spikes when we want to escape feelings - boredom, stress, uncertainty.
 Building emotional resilience helps you pause, feel, and respond instead of react.
 It gives you other solutions and fewer longings for distraction.
 Is it truly a food problem, or is it a stress problem?
+If this sounds too difficult, try working with someone to support you in shifting these patterns.

-• Your relationship with your body matters too.
 It's easy to place too much emphasis on appearance in an image-obsessed culture.
 You don’t have to love every inch of yourself to feel more at peace.
 Working on body neutrality - simply respecting your body and meeting its needs - reduces internal conflict and makes food choices less fraught.
+It's easier said than done - but none of us are getting out of here looking perky if we have the privilege of old age.
+We need to find value within.

 Reducing food noise isn’t about willpower - it’s about trust.
 When you’re not at war with food, your body, or your emotions, there’s a lot more quiet, and a lot more freedom.